If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied with your colored pencil work.

 Tooth simply means the surface is textured to an extent—with “hills and valleys”.
 And there is great variation of this brand-to-brand.

 Have I done work on Strathmore’s Bristol Vellum?
 Sure.
-But I have to admit it’s mostly because it’s a good quality, considered professional grade, and top artists sing its praises.
+But I have to admit it’s mostly because it’s a quality product, which artists consider to be professional grade, and top artists sing its praises.

 I save it for the special work—professional work or commissions—so I don’t use it every day.
 When I do pick it up to use it, honestly, it’s like I have to get used to it all over again.